Basics

 Here's what you'll need:

-1. A Valid Trade Licence: This is non-negotiable.
-Your licence must include an e-commerce or trading activity code.
-You will need to provide valid commercial registration or trade licence information that matches your business details during the verification process.
-If your current licence only covers consulting or services, you'll need to add the right activity before applying.
+1. A Valid Trade License: This is non-negotiable.
+Your license must include an e-commerce or trading activity code.
+You’ll need to provide commercial registration or trade licence details that match your business information exactly during verification.
+If your current license only covers consulting or services, you'll need to add the right activity before applying.
 In our experience working with new sellers, missing or incorrect business activity codes can often delay the application process.

 2. Government-Issued ID: Either your passport or Emirates ID.
-The name on your ID must match the name on your trade licence, or you must be listed as a shareholder or authorised signatory.
+The name on your ID must match the name on your trade license, or you must be listed as a shareholder or authorized signatory.
 Name mismatches between identification documents and business registration details are a common cause of verification delays.

-3. A Bank Account: Amazon requires a bank account to deposit your sales earnings.
+3. A Bank Account: Amazon requires a bank account to receive your payouts.
 Make sure the account details match your seller account information before you begin registration.

 4. A Credit or Debit Card: Amazon uses this card for applicable selling fees and other account charges.
 International cards are accepted, but we recommend using a card with no foreign transaction fees, since Amazon processes charges in the marketplace's base currency.